 Hot smoking vs cold smoking: What are the main differences?

-The first and noticeable difference between the two is that cold smoking uses lower temperatures than hot smoking does.
+The first and noticeable difference between cold and hot smoking is that cold smoking uses lower temperatures than hot smoking does.
 Cold smoking preserves food whilst hot smoking cooks it.

 Cold smoking uses way lower temperatures, and as such, it takes much longer than hot smoking does.
 You can cold smoke food for up to a month.
 The recommended temperature is at least below 80 degrees.
 At the same time, hot smoking can require temperatures as high as 300degrees Fahrenheit.